treyhunner/treyhunner.github.com/source/_posts/2021-10-07-whats-great-about-python-3-dot-10.markdown

             raise TemplateSyntaxError(f"'{name}' requires 'for string as variable' (got {rest!r})")
 ```

-Notice that the second approach allows us to describe both the number variables we're unpacking our data into and the names to unpack into (just like tuple unpacking) while also matching the second and third values against the strings `for` and `as`.
+Notice that the second approach allows us to describe both the number of variables we're unpacking our data into and the names to unpack into (just like tuple unpacking) while also matching the second and third values against the strings `for` and `as`.
 If those strings don't show up in the expected positions, we raise an appropriate exception.

 Structural pattern matching is *really* handy for implementing simple parsers, like Django's template language.